13 Types of Door Locks for Real Security & Ease of Use

 Types of Door Locks for All Amounts of Security Needed

 So, there you have it.
 An entire list of door locks for you to choose from.
 What are you waiting for?
+There's a bunch of different types of sliding glass door locks, too, if that's your concern.

 But before getting one, decide on the purpose, specifications as well as the size of the lock you wish to get.
 And while you’re doing so, don’t forget to decide whether you’d like a cheap lock or an expensive one.